-He then moved on to defend against the unofficial charges which Socrates ‘fear them more than Anytus and those with him’ (18b1-2), which included:
+Socrates then moved on to defend against the unofficial charges which he ‘fear them more than Anytus and those with him’ (18b1-2).
+These unofficial charges included:

 - ‘Investigate the things under the earth and heavenly things…’,

 - ‘Make the weaker speech the stronger’, and

 Socrate believed these slanders were a result of the comedy of Aristophanes that ‘a certain Socrates was borne about there…’ (19c2-3).
 He defended that he had ‘no share in these matters.’
 (18c8) and asked the jury ‘…if any of you ever heard me conversing about such things…’ (18d4) or that ‘…if you have heard from anyone that I try to educate human beings and that I charge money for it, that is not true either.’
 (19d8-10).
 Socrate did share a possible cause for the popularity of these slanders against him.
 He told a story of his friend Chaerephon who once asked the oracles of Delphi, of ‘…whether there is anyone wiser than [Socrates].
 The Pythia replied that no one is wiser.’
 (21a6-7).

 This puzzled Socrates for the only thing he knew was that he knew nothing, to better understand what the oracles meant, he proceeded to consult the reputed wise politician, poet and artisan.
 After having inquisitive and argumentative dialogues with them, that are now known as the method of elenchus or the Socratic method, with Socrates at the end of the conversations left in doubt of the wisdom of those whom he spoke with, and of whom in resentment of Socrates, he realised that the wisdom that the oracles spoke of was the ‘human wisdom’ of ‘for what I do not know, I do not suppose I know’ (21d7).

 Socrates continued his apology to defend against the official charges, which included: